BezDailey/react-boilerplate/README.md

 # React Boilerplate

 This repository serves as a boilerplate for React projects, providing a clean and scalable starting point using modern tools and best practices.
-It is designed with Vite for fast development, Tailwind CSS for styling, and React Router for client-side routing.
+It is designed with Vite for fast development, Tailwind CSS for styling, React Router for client-side routing, and Radix UI for accessible, headless component primitives.

 ## Features